UnionInternationalCheminsdeFer/OSDM/tools/sandbox.md

 ## Available Network and Services

-Currently the **OSDM sandbox** supports the following virtual routes and services:
+Currently the **OSDM sandbox** implemented with *S3 Passengers* supports the following virtual routes and services:

 - First Route:  *Amsterdam* - *Paris*